This page contains affiliate links. We may earn a commission if you purchase through these links, at no extra cost to you.

 Peak Silk: 1981-82

-His 21.5 points in the 1982 playoffs came with characteristic efficiency.
+His 21.5 points in the 1982 playoffs (Basketball Reference) came with characteristic efficiency.
 In an offense built around Magic's distribution and Kareem's post play, Wilkes could produce 20 points without taking shots away from the primary options.
 He moved without the ball better than almost anyone in the league, found open spaces instinctively, and converted at elite percentages.
 He wasn't a second option.
 He was a 20-point scorer who played like a role player — and that combination is rarer than any highlight-reel move.

 Three Rings

 Wilkes earned his third Lakers championship in 1985, though knee injuries had begun limiting his role by that point.
 The 1985 title — a rematch victory over the Celtics — was a fitting capstone to his Lakers tenure.
 Eight seasons.
 Three championships.
 Three All-Star teams.
-A career average of 18.4 points on efficient shooting.
+A career average of 18.4 points on efficient shooting (Basketball Reference).
 No controversy.
 No drama.
 No seasons where his effort or commitment came into question.

 The consistency was remarkable.
 He never had a bad season.
 He never created a distraction.
 He never failed to contribute when healthy.
 In a sport that celebrates volatility and drama, Wilkes offered something rarer: steady, reliable, championship-caliber production, every night, for eight years.